rayglover/micro-flyweight/README.md

     /* 1. stores an instance of foo */
     foo_fw a(foo(123));
     {
-        /* 2. copy the flyweight, refering
+        /* 2. copy the flyweight, referring
               to the same foo instance */
         foo_fw b = a;